What is separation in a marriage?

 1. Separating the right way

-Separation in a marriage is a tough topic and is an even tougher stage to deal with.
-A normal response to a separation is something along the lines of, “I have to save my marriage.”
-Whether that is done successfully or not, here are a few tips for separating the right way.
+Separation in a marriage is a tough topic and how to deal with separation is even tougher.
+A normal response to a separation is something along the lines of, “I have to save my marriage”.
+However, accomplishing it in reality can be very strenuous.

 2. Establish healthy boundaries

-After a separation, one of the first things you want to do with your estranged husband/wife is establish healthy boundaries.
-This includes determining how finances will be handled since the two of you will no longer be living together, make arrangements concerning the children, address any other shared responsibilities and agree that there will be no romantic interaction during this time.
-Those that have, “Save my marriage” on the brain may see this as counterintuitive but remaining romantically involved takes away from the benefits of separation that can rekindle a marriage.
-These benefits include:
+After a separation, one of the first things you want to do with your estranged husband/wife is establish healthy boundaries which can be established by filing for separation and obtaining a marriage separation agreement.
+What is a separation agreement?
+It includes determining how finances will be handled since the two of you will no longer be living together, make arrangements concerning the children, address any other shared responsibilities and agree that there will be no romantic interaction during this time.
+In such scenarios it is sometimes imperative that couples look into how to get a legal separation or how to file for legal separation?